 Since 5.2 you can also see the plan for several hand-picked resources, through the usual resource picker.

 Only 5.00 hours of planned work to go overflow, why that as I have set 8 working hours per day?
-Well, 5.00 hours for this task, but probably the involved resources have some other load for some other task (you can explore that by simply clicking on the resource name on the left, see below).
+Well, 5.00 hours for this project, but probably the involved resources have some other load for some other project (you can explore that by simply clicking on the resource name on the left, see below).
 Click on a cell to see the total work amount: in this case the total amount is 8:28.

 Work estimation by assignment and/or ToDo is spread uniformly on the period of activity of the project, by counting working days only.